Briefer

 This isn’t something we can answer by comparing averages.
 Each distribution captures uncertainty, and those uncertainties overlap.
 What we really want to know is: if we drew one plausible value from each distribution, how often would Green outperform Blue?

-There's no simple formula for that, but the logic is straightforward.
-We can simulate the scenario: draw 10,000 samples from each distribution, compare them one by one, and count the fraction of times Green wins.
+There’s no simple formula for that, but the logic is straightforward.
+We can simulate the scenario: draw 10,000 samples from each distribution, compare them one by one, and count the fraction of times Green wins:

 In our case:

-And that's the actual job.
+Which is the actual job.

 Thaís Steinmuller